DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

   (that would be for 2am) - might make more sense to modify the systemd timers that control when updates are installed and leave this commented out[^upgradetime].

+> **NOTE:** Unlike an earlier version of this article (and some sources on the internet) claimed,
+> unattended-upgrades **will** send you a mail if you disabled automatic reboots and the system needs
+> to reboot, at least on Ubuntu 22.04; maybe not if you set `"only-on-error` though (didn't test that).
+> The mail will have a subject like *"[reboot required] unattended-upgrades result for yourmachine.example.com: SUCCESS"*.
+>
-> **NOTE:** If you don't want unattended-upgrades to reboot your system, but want to get a mail
+> If you want to use `"only-on-error"` and it indeed doesn't send a mail when rebooting is required,
-> telling you to reboot instead, that unfortunately isn't supported out of the box, but you
-> can write a custom script that checks if `/var/run/reboot-required` exists and
+> you could write a custom script that checks if `/var/run/reboot-required` exists and
 > [sends an E-Mail](#testing-the-sendmail-command).
 > See also [this post on Ask Ubuntu](https://askubuntu.com/a/540973).